A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Behaviour-induced dynamics in the low attack rate regime

-In this section, we showed that if the delay $\varphi$ is sufficiently large, then the EE might become unstable through a Hopf bifurcation.
-This ensures, even in the absence of additional factors such as demography or waning of immunity, the possible emergence of self-sustained epidemic waves.
-Here, we limited ourselves to the case of an Erlang distributed memory with shape parameter either $n=1$ or $n=2$; see \eqref{erlang}.
-However, as previously mentioned, the analysis presented in this section might be extended to more general kernels, although possibly leading to much more cumbersome computations \cite{ando2025, zhang2023renewal}.
+In this section, we showed that a sufficiently large delay $\varphi$ can destabilise the EE via a Hopf bifurcation.
+This suggests that self-sustained epidemic oscillations may arise even in the absence of additional mechanisms such as demography or waning immunity.
+Here, we restricted the analysis to Erlang-distributed memory kernels with shape parameter $n=1$ or $n=2$; see \eqref{erlang}.
+As noted above, the analysis may be extended to more general kernels, although this would likely result in considerably more involved computations~\citep{ando2025, zhang2023renewal}.